Post-selection inference for penalized M-estimators via score thinning: Application to generalized linear models

 \section{Application to generalized linear models}

 We now apply our results from previous sections to the setting of a fixed-$X$ generalized linear model (GLM).
 Even in this very simple setting, existing selective inference tools are restrictive.
 For instance, consider logistic regression.
-Since the outcomes are Bernoulli, it is impossible to apply data thinning~\citep{dharamshi_generalized_2025}, and the asymptotic results of \cite{lei_discussion_2025} require outcomes with continuous errors.
-Data fission can be applied but requires the underlying model to be correctly specified \citep{leiner_data_2025, neufeld_discussion_2025}.
+Since the outcomes are Bernoulli, data thinning is not applicable~\citep{dharamshi_generalized_2025}, and the asymptotic results of \cite{lei_discussion_2025} require outcomes with continuous errors.
+Data fission~\citep{leiner_data_2025} can be applied in principle, using insights from \cite{neufeld_discussion_2025}, but challenges remain: for instance, (i) when the logistic regression model does not hold, the parameter targeted by data fission typically does not coincide with the true parameter of interest; and (ii) it is not clear how to target a particular allocation of Fisher information between the selection and inference steps.
 The asymptotic results of \cite{tian_selective_2018} are applicable, but require complex sampling approaches from a correctly-specified selective density in order to conduct inference. \citet{panigrahi_exact_2024}, \citet{huang_selective_2024}, and \citet{bakshi_selective_2024} extend these ideas to incorporate randomization.

 We take our working model for $Y_i \in \RR$ to be a GLM with a canonical link function:

 where $X_i \in \RR^p$ are fixed regressors, $b: \RR \mapsto \RR$, and $\alpha$ is an over-dispersion parameter for the variance.